 The lake where we went swimming was a fair distance away from the manor house .
 We had to walk through the pine forest that was part sun part shade and that smelled of summer warm pine needles.
 Under the carpet of needles there was the sandy soil.
 I was sitting on a big tree root digging my toes into the warm soil wondering where the pungent smell was coming from.
 Gun came up to me, so I must have run ahead.
 It seemed that it must be worms in the soil that I was digging up with my toes, and I was trying to find out what it might come from.
 The sun was slanting down through the pine trees and there was a warm and timeless odor of resin and sun-flecked pine needles.
 Slowly moving heat waves in the half-shade under the giant trees.
 We were on our way down to the lake and waiting for the others to catch up.

 Later on, this spring and summer would be like a wonderful dream.
-It seemed like eternal sunshine with occasional and sudden summer showers?
-I remember clearly one sudden shower when we aun around on the big lawn in bathing suits holding huge wheels of Swedish knäckebröd (crisp bread) on our heads like umbrellas.
+It seemed like eternal sunshine with occasional and sudden summer showers.
+I remember clearly one sudden shower when we ran around on the big lawn in bathing suits holding huge wheels of Swedish knäckebröd (crisp bread) on our heads like umbrellas.
 Laughing happily as the bombs were raining on Europe.

-Another vivid memory from that time was one early and sunny morning when Gun and I were out early in the morning looking for wildflowers for Mother’s birthday, June 7, we saw oodles of backsippor (pulsatilla vulgaris) on a sunny green slope.
+Another vivid memory from that time was one early and sunny morning when Gun and I were out early in the morning looking for wildflowers for Mother’s birthday, June 7.
+We saw oodles of backsippor (pulsatilla vulgaris) on a sunny green hillside.
 We might well have been looking for for lilies of the valley since they were Mother’s favorite flowers.
-I can still see the deep purple flowers spotting the hillside.
-I love those timid little deep purple flowers and I have managed to plant some in the front patch here in Genas.
-They pop up every spring with their downy little heads and when they open up, their heads are always bent over, as if from timidity.
-In Brand up at the Lünersee, the lake,up in the mountains, we always saw them after they had bloomed and the flowers had become delicate-looking tufts of downy seed stems.
-They are almost as beautiful as the flowers.
-I remember that our German friend Fritz loved those downy after-blooms.
+But I can still see the deep purple pulsatilla spotting the hillside.
+I love those timid little downy flowers, and I have managed to plant some in the long flower patch we have in our front yard here in Genas.
+They pop up every spring with their downy little heads and when they open up, their heads are always bent over, as if they were timid.

-We brought back two pretty bouquets of wold flowers to Mother, one each, and I am quite sure though, that Gun’s was more orderly than mine.
-But there were no pulsatilla in either one of our bunches of flowers, since their stems are too short for a birthday bouquet.
+On this early June morning we brought back two pretty bouquets of wild flowers to Mother, one each, but I am quite sure that Gun’s was more orderly than mine.
+There were no pulsatilla in either one of our bunches of flowers, since their stems are too short for a birthday bouquet.